Photomedicine Project 14: PBMT for Performance Enhancement in SOF (SOF)

 Time Frame: Oura data is collected from daily wear of ring from date of randomization through study completion after 3 weeks.

-Oura Ring will continuously measure aspects of sleep, including sleep latency (time taken to fall asleep).
+Oura Ring will continuously measure aspects of sleep, including sleep latency (time taken to fall asleep in seconds).
+Calculation for this measure was dervied from averaging all daily scores into an aggregate value.

 Oura data is collected from daily wear of ring from date of randomization through study completion after 3 weeks.

-Oura Ring Sleep Data: sleep metrics - sleep efficiency score
+Oura Ring Sleep Data: Sleep Metrics - Sleep Efficiency Percentage

 Time Frame: Oura data is collected from daily wear of ring from date of randomization through study completion after 3 weeks.